Explore your interests before college

 Current Courses Available

 Do you like to build things?
 Are you interested in the techniques engineers use to go from two-dimensional sketches to three-dimensional models and finished products?
-Would you like to learn skills that can serve as a basis for a future in video game design, architecture, robotics, civil or mechanical engineering?
-This course is an ideal way to get started.
-Learn through engaging video lessons by Case Western Reserve instructors Ainsley Buckner and Jason Bradshaw, and participate in live sessions with university mentors.
+Would you like to learn skills that can serve as a basis for a future in video game design, architecture, robotics, or engineering?
+Get started with this course.
+Learn through engaging video lessons by Case Western Reserve instructors Ainsley Buckner and Jason Bradshaw.

 Excited by the world of digital technology?
 Start building your foundation now.
 It begins with understanding how the computer works, inside and out.
 You’ll build webpages, learn languages, and start thinking algorithmically.
 This course is a must for anyone considering computer science in college, or preparing for a future in the ever-growing field of technology.
-Learn through dynamic video by Case Western Reserve Professor Harold Connamacher, engage with interactive activities, and participate in live sessions with university mentors.
+Learn through dynamic video by Case Western Reserve Professor Harold Connamacher.

 Social Entrepreneurship: The Business of Helping Others

 Is it possible to apply innovative entrepreneurial thinking for the social good?
-This online course will show you how creative companies are doing just that.
-You’ll learn how social entrepreneurs get started, build a value proposition, find customers, identify problems, come up with solutions and organize a team.
-If you are thinking about majoring in business, see yourself as a budding entrepreneur or value social responsibility, this course is a must.
-Learn through engaging video by Case Western Reserve instructors Michael Goldberg and Megan Buchter, and participate in live sessions with university mentors.
+This course shows how creative companies are doing just that.
+You’ll see how social entrepreneurs get started, build a value proposition, find customers, identify problems, and create solutions.
+If you’re thinking about majoring in business, see yourself as an entrepreneur, or value social responsibility, this course is a must.
+Learn through engaging videos by CWRU instructors Michael Goldberg and Megan Buchter.

 How you will benefit